TURKS AND CAICOS ISLANDS

 or

-(g) for the imposition of restrictions on the right of any person to leave the Islands that are reasonably required in order to secure the
+(g)for the imposition of restrictions on the right of any person to leave the Islands that are reasonably justifiable in a democratic

 (3) For the purposes of subsection (2)(c), "law" in that subsection includes directions in writing regarding the conduct of public